Travel to the United States’ “Last Frontier”

 We will cover nature photography, conservation storytelling, environmental portraiture and much more!
 You will photograph alongside an elite photographer who will also give lectures on improving imagery.
 You couldn’t go to Alaska at a better time of year, this workshop allows you to see intimate moments of momma bears with her cubs.
 We will also have exclusive opportunities to photograph nesting puffins.

-You couldn't go to Alaska at a better time of year, this workshop allows you to see intimate moments of momma bears with her cubs
+You couldn't go to Alaska at a better time of year, this workshop allows you to see intimate moments of mother bears with her cubs and their daily lives.

 What to know

-We will be meeting in Anchorage, AK on the morning of July 20 to depart to Silver Salmon Creek Lodge by float plane.
+We will be meeting in Anchorage, AK on the morning of July 20 to depart to Silver Salmon Creek Lodge by plane.
 Participants are responsible for travel to and from Anchorage.
-To account for any travel delays, we recommend arriving in Anchorage on July 19, a day before the morning float plane departure.
+To account for any travel delays, we recommend arriving in Anchorage on July 26, a day before the morning float plane departure.
 For lodging in Anchorage we recommend the Courtyard by Marriott, which is closely located to the airport and our departure area.
-We will be taking a float plane back to Anchorage on July 25, and recommend that participants book flights to return home on July 26 as same day departure home can be tight.
+We will be taking a plane back to Anchorage on August 1, and recommend that participants book flights to return home on August 2 as same day departure home can be tight.

 Spouse and companion discounts are available for this workshop!
 These discounts are for non-photographers who want to share in this amazing experience with you.
 Please contact us for more information.
 Pricing is based on double occupancy, but you can inquire about a single supplement at an additional cost.